OFFER DEADLINE31/10/2018 14:00 - Europe/Brussels

 Brief description of the Centre/Research Group

-The University of Granada is the second oldest University of Europe (1531).
-It receives students and scholars from 114 countries and it is recognized for its excellence in research in many fields.
-Currently it is the third University of Spain according to the Shanghai international ranking (ARWU).
-In 2016 the number of published scientific papers indexed in Journal Citation Reports, JCR, was near 3000, of which more than half were in Q1 journals.
-In addition, Granada University is developing 26 research projects under FP7 and H2020 programs, and it is currently the second University of Spain concerning national research projects.
+The number of published scientific papers indexed in Journal Citation Reports, JCR, in the University of Granada was near 3000 in 2016, of which more than half were in Q1 journals.
+In addition, it is currently the second University of Spain concerning national research projects.
 The European Commission has granted to the University of Granada (UGR) the 'HRS4R' (Human Resources Strategy for Researchers) seal, which recognizes the efforts of research institutions and entities that finance R & D when adopting a series of good practices in hiring researchers and technical personnel.
 The Faculty of Economics and Management comprised more than 300 teachers and researchers in 25 departments.
 The Faculty is one of the bigger of Granada University, with 7,300 students enrolled in this faculty during the last academic year.
 It has also a preeminent place main as center of research.
 According to the impact factor, Economics is the 3th field of knowledge with a higher number of research papers of Granada University.
 Percentage of International authorship in these papers is near 50%.
 Concerning the Department of International and Spanish Economics, here, the research group “Political Economy, History and Economic Institutions” is focus on international Economics and migration from 2007.
 It is responsible of more than 150 research papers, 10 Phd thesis, 10 research projects and so on.

 - Economic Sciences, Social Sciences and Humanities (ECO-SOC)